Here are some of the books I’ve edited. For a full list of my acquisitions, please consult Publishers Marketplace.

 From Lindsay Zoladz, New York Times critic and cultural critic, a feminist history of the idea of artistic genius and a critical journey through the lives and work of many female artists, writers, and musicians who transformed male-dominated fields, including Joni Mitchell, Yoko Ono, Elaine May, Hilma af Klint, and Mary Shelley, as well as several previously unsung female artists, all of whom inspire and argument for a new and more expansive understanding of genius itself.

-From Andrew Durbin, editor-in-chief of frieze, an exploration of three foundational, transgressive, and intimately connected gay artists—Paul Thek, Peter Hujar, and David Wojnarowicz—who defined New York's storied downtown scene and later the international art world, and who ultimately changed contemporary art forever; a book about friendship and death, queerness and community, and the complicated meanings of "legacy."
+From Andrew Durbin, editor-in-chief of frieze, an exploration of two foundational, transgressive, and intimately connected gay artists—Paul Thek and Peter Hujar—who defined New York's storied downtown scene and later the international art world, and who ultimately changed contemporary art forever; a book about friendship and death, queerness and community, and the complicated meanings of "legacy."

 Play the Tape by Rembert Browne